-The production of the BMW i5 eDrive40 causes 17.0t of $CO_2$ e.
+The production of the BMW i5 eDrive40 causes 17.0 t of CO2e.
 That is more than the BMW 520i with a combustion engine causes during production.
 The main reason is the energy-intensive production processes of the high-voltage battery.

 However, besides production, consumption in the use phase of both vehicles is key to their environmental impact.
-At 200,000 km (approx. 125.000 mls) total distance covered, charged with the european electricity mix in the use phase, the BMW i5 eDrive40's total emissions of 29.1t of $CO_2$ e are significantly lower than the 45.7t of $CO_2$ e, emitted by the BMW 520i.
+With a mileage of 200,000 km (approx. 125,000 mls), charged with european electricity mix in the use phase, the total emissions of the BMW i5 eDrive40 are 29.1t of $CO_2e$ : significantly lower than the 45.7t of $CO_2e$ , emitted by the BMW 520i.

-Charging with green electricity can reduce $CO_2e$ in the use phase of the electric vehicle from 11.5t to 0.7t.
+Charging with electricity from renewable enegy sources electricity can reduce $CO_2e$ in the use phase of the electric vehicle from 11.5 t to 0.7 t.